junxit/us-congress-bills-116/metadata.md

 - 2019-11-19 — Placed on the Union Calendar, Calendar No. 240.
 - 2019-11-19 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-298.
 - 2019-11-19 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-298.
+- 2019-12-09 — Considered under suspension of the rules. (consideration: CR H9366-9367)
+- 2019-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3469.
+- 2019-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-09 — Ms. Clarke (NY) moved to suspend the rules and pass the bill.
+- 2019-12-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9366)
+- 2019-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9366)